rajatcse1/SFDC_Training/Practice/Program/09_String.md

-1. Write a program in C to input a string and print it.
+1. Write a program in Apex to input a string and print it.

-Test Data :
+- Test Data :
 Input the string : Welcome, w3resource

-Expected Output:
+- Expected Output:
 ```

 The string you entered is : Welcome, w3resource

-2. Write a program in C to find the length of a string without using library function.
+2. Write a program in Apex to find the length of a string without using library function.

-Test Data :
+- Test Data :
 Input the string : w3resource.com

-Expected Output:
+- Expected Output:
 ```

 Length of the string is : 15

-3. Write a program in C to separate the individual characters from a string.
+3. Write a program in Apex to separate the individual characters from a string.

-Test Data :
+- Test Data :
 Input the string : w3resource.com

-Expected Output:
+- Expected Output:
 ```

 The characters of the string are :
 w  3  r  e  s  o  u  r  c  e  .  c  o  m

-4. Write a program in C to print individual characters of string in reverse order.
+4. Write a program in Apex to print individual characters of string in reverse order.

-Test Data :
+- Test Data :
 Input the string : w3resource.com

-Expected Output:
+- Expected Output:
 ```

 The characters of the string in reverse are : m  o  c  .  e  c  r  u  o  s  e  r  3  w

-5. Write a program in C to count the total number of words in a string.
+5. Write a program in Apex to count the total number of words in a string.

-Test Data :
+- Test Data :
 Input the string : This is w3resource.com

-Expected Output:
+- Expected Output:
 ```

 Total number of words in the string is : 3

-6. Write a program in C to compare two string without using string library functions.
+6. Write a program in Apex to compare two string without using string library functions.

-Test Data :
+- Test Data :
 Input the 1st string : This is first string
 Input the 2nd string : This is first string

-Expected Output:
+- Expected Output:
 ```

 The length of both strings are equal and also both strings are equal.

-7. Write a program in C to count total number of alphabets, digits and special characters in a string.
+7. Write a program in Apex to count total number of alphabets, digits and special characters in a string.

-Test Data :
+- Test Data :
 Input the string : Welcome to w3resource.com

-Expected Output:
+- Expected Output:
 ```

 Number of Alphabets in the string is : 21